minar-hossain82/woodex/README.md

 The goal of this project is to create a visually appealing and responsive furniture e-commerce landing page that showcases products and provides users with an enjoyable browsing experience.

-## 🚀 Deployment

-The project is deployed on Vercel.

-To deploy your own version:

-1. Push the project to GitHub.
-2. Connect the repository to Vercel.
-3. Deploy the project with a single click.

 ## 👨‍💻 Author